top of page

 • Wide toe box - a wide toe box allows your toes to splay out like nature intended.

-• Zero drop for heel - no hight increase from the heel to the toe allows the rest of your body to align more naturally.
+• Zero drop for heel - no height increase from the heel to the toe allows the rest of your body to align more naturally.

 MY FAVORITE BAREFOOT SHOES FOR STRENGTH TRAINING